Stroudlo/stroudlo.github.io/_posts/minimumspecs.md

 ---
 although katanaclash is as light as possible,roblox can be heavy The minimum (estimated) specs are:
-2 gigabytes of ram
+1 gigabytes of ram,
-intel 4th gen i3
+intel 4th gen i3,
-gpu with 256mb of vram
+and a gpu with 256mb of vram